 Table of Contents

 On Jan.
 4, 2000, Mark Cuban bought a stake in the NBA’s Dallas Mavericks franchise.
 But there was one big problem.
 The Mavericks had been voted the worst franchise in professional sports.
 Cuban had signed himself up for one of the hardest sales jobs out there.
 He had to sell tickets to see a losing basketball team.
 How did he do it?
-In this video, I am going to analyze exactly what Mark Cuban did to close deals to make the Mavericks one of the most successful NBA teams today and how we can learn from this master salesman.
+In this article, I am going to analyze exactly what Mark Cuban did to close deals to make the Mavericks one of the most successful NBA teams today, and how we can learn from this master salesman.

 Mark Cuban created the perfect sales pitch while rebuilding the Mavericks franchise.
 In this post, I will dissect the exact script he used for his sales pitch.
 But first…